good

 8.0 / 10

-An investigative report published jointly by Motherboard (Vice) and PCmag in January 2020 revealed that Avast, through its subsidiary, Jumpshot, had sold user data on a massive scale to third parties, including Google, Microsoft, McKinsey, Pepsi, and Yelp.
-According to the authors, this data refers to "Google searches, GPS coordinates used in Google Maps, LinkedIn site history, YouTube videos, and porn browsing history, including the entered search terms and the videos watched."
-Even though no personal data was sold, it would not have been difficult for the purchasing entities to identify individual user IDs on the basis of movement data and device numbers.
-In the interim, Avast's CEO Ondrej Vlcek apologized for the incident and closed Jumpshot.
+This data includes "Google searches, GPS coordinates used in Google Maps, LinkedIn site history, YouTube videos, and porn browsing history, including the entered search terms and the videos watched."
+Even though no personal information was sold, it would not have been difficult for the buyers to identify individual user IDs based on movement data and device numbers.
+Avast's CEO Ondrej Vlcek apologized for the incident and closed Jumpshot.

 4.